-Spinach Ricotta Stuffed Peppers are the perfect entree for Meatless Monday or a dinner with vegetarian friends!
+Super easy spinach ricotta Stuffed Peppers are full cheesy goodness.
+They are perfect for meatless Monday or dinner with vegetarian friends!

 Meanwhile, make your grain.
 What’s your go-to grain?
 Quinoa, rice, orzo?
 I really enjoyed these peppers with Orzo Rice.
 You just toast the orzo in butter until golden and then add some rice and proceed as you would normally cook rice.
 So good!